 }

-Suddenly, you can pass yours collection of cars correctly.
+Suddenly, you can pass your collection of cars correctly.

 fun test(collection: Collection<Car>) {